magalhini/blog/content/detours/index.md

 ---
-title: "Detours"
+title: 'Detours'
-description: "Only a few meters after it departed, the bus took a different turn: it went the opposite way at the roundabout.
+description: 'Only a few meters after it departed, the bus took a different turn: it went the opposite way at the roundabout.
 Right instead of left, 180º instead of 0º.
 East instead of West.
-No signaling of any…"
+No signaling of any…'
-date: "2014-07-28T22:09:26.399Z"
+date: '2014-07-28T22:09:26.399Z'
 categories:

-published: true
+published: false
 canonical_link: https://medium.com/@magalhini/detours-2c283f8b6e93
 redirect_from:
   - /detours-2c283f8b6e93